ambreenraheem/python_with_data_analysis_NED_Academy/README.md

 In this Repository you will find some simple analysis on data which is given by Sir Sajid Majeed.

-The data is about Google Play Store applications
+The data is about Google Play Store applications.

+And a Assignment given by Sir Sajid Majeed.

+This assignment is based on basic programming of Python.